OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/scalar_types/screencast/slides.md

   - float()
   - bool()
   - str()
-- Variables types can be changed (not always)
+- A variable type cannot be always changed
+  - e.g. "hello" cannot be converted into int

 </div>
 </div>

 ---